rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-18-e97ff83f458997e7-listing-of-new-securities-of-vintage-coffee-and-beverages-limited.md

 stocks:
 - VINTAGE
 tags:
+- conversion
+- equity
 - listing
-- equity-shares
+- lock-in
 - preferential-issue
-- warrant-conversion
-- lock-in
 title: Listing of new Securities of Vintage Coffee and Beverages Limited
 ---